-Registered nurse or licensed practical nurse with experience treating substance use disorders for a minimum of one full-time equivalent of forty (40) hours nor weak for every two hundred encelled patients.
-Nurses must most

-(40) hours per week for every two hundred enrolled patients.
-Nurses must meet the following:

-- (i) maintain appropriate licenses to perform delegated and assigned nursing functions; - (ii) supervise the administering of medication to OTP patients; and - (iii) perform other functions delegated by the medical director or a program physician.
+- e.
+Registered nurse or licensed practical nurse with experience treating substance use disorders for a minimum of one full-time equivalent of forty - (40) hours per week for every two hundred enrolled patients.
+Nurses must meet the following: - (i) maintain appropriate licenses to perform delegated and assigned nursing functions; - (ii) supervise the administering of medication to OTP patients; and - (iii) perform other functions delegated by the medical director or a program physician.